 UK House prices: latest house price trends from the Land Registry

-The average house price in the UK is £294,329, average prices have increased by 9.8% or (£26,214) over the last year, but fell by 0.4% or £1,279 last month.
-We note that these figures are provisional and subject to change, but it seemed that in December 2022 house prices have started to fall and the peak of house prices may be behind us as the cost of living crisis and rising mortgage rate rises start to bite.
+The average house price in the UK is £286,489, average prices have increased by 3.5% or £9,572 over the last year, and risen by 0.5% or £1,432 last month.
+We note that these figures are provisional and subject to change, but it seemed that in March 2023 house prices fell for the fourth month in a row and the peak of house prices is now behind us as the cost of living crisis and rising mortgage rate rises start to bite.

 Claim your free digital property logbook today to keep up to date with house prices on your street